saqanj/ConsumingRest/README.md

 ```bash
 ./gradlew build
 ```
 This will generate a new/updated JAR file and compile the code.
-You can now access the REST calls from the previous links programmatically using the followings:
+You can now access the REST calls from the previous links programmatically using the following:
 ```bash
 cd build
 ```